 The Theatre files information returns in the U.S. federal jurisdiction.
 The Theatre has determined that it was not required to record a liability related to uncertain tax positions.
-The federal information returns of the Theatre for the year ended July 31, 2011 and thereafter are subject to examination by the IRS, generally for three years after they were filed.

 Significant Estimates

 The Theatre is provided space under a contributed lease.
 The value of the donated rent expense and recorded asset are considered a significant estimate.
 See Note 8 for additional information.